Understanding the 'Get-Help' Command in PowerShell (with examples)

 Get-Help command -Full

-Use case 4: Print only the documentation for a specific parameter of the PowerShell command (use * to show all parameters), if available
+Use case 4: Print only the documentation for a specific parameter of a PowerShell command

 Code: